subquery/documentation/docs/run_publish/publish.md

 ### How to publish a project

-As you have `@subql/cli` already installed, you can run the following command, which will read the project and required information from its default manifest `project.yaml`:
+Run the following command, which will read the project's default manifest `project.yaml` for the required information.

 ```
 // Publish it from your project's root directory